IsmailAksa/Jewellery-Shop-by-Django/README.md

 # Jewellery-Shop-by-Django
+Created a jewellery website
-Django ORM, Django Admin and built-in authentication and crud function
+ By using Django ORM, Django Admin and built-in authentication and crud function